Antlion931/Semestr5/KKD/List6/README.md

     - [x] unequal quantisers
 - [x] Wirte loops that will zig-zag through the image
     - You can change zig-zag to S pattern, it will be easier to code
-- [ ] Store low-pass and high-pass filters for every color
+- [x] Store low-pass and high-pass filters for every color
     - [x] Write library that will contain structer to represent filters
         - [x] function to update numbers in a filter
         - [x] function to get diffrences
-- [ ] use LGB algorithm to find optimal quantiser for every color and every filter
+- [x] use LGB algorithm to find optimal quantiser for every color and every filter
-- [ ] quantise every color and every filter, be careful to correctly check, so that errors will not grow
+- [x] quantise every color and every filter, be careful to correctly check, so that errors will not grow
-- [ ] Save data that is needed to decode, and decode it
+- [x] Save data that is needed to decode a image
+- [ ] Decode image

 # Notes:
 - When coding diffrences, compare them to what decoder would see, to minimize the error.
 Which in other case would propagate a lot.